-In This Episode: I like to make fun of the lottery; a common joke is, it’s “a tax on people who are bad at math.”
-But if you are going to play, here’s how to apply some Uncommon Sense to the mix, whether you win or not.
+In This Episode: I like to make fun of the lottery, but if you are going to play, here’s how to apply some Uncommon Sense to the mix, whether you win or not.

 In This Episode: From California, where I came to see and reflect on the End of Mission for the Cassini spacecraft — its so-called Grand Finale.
 This isn’t about the mission per se, but rather the thinking behind it, how that fits into True’s mission, and how that ties into this week’s Honorary Unsubscribe!
 In other words, The Bigger Picture.